Nungessers

-Nungessers is the name of the confluence of roads that meet at the Hudson and Bergen county line at North Bergen and Fairview in northeastern New Jersey.
+Nungessers is a confluence of roads at the Hudson and Bergen county line at North Bergen and Fairview in northeastern New Jersey.
 The area is the former site of the Nungesser's Gutenberg Racetrack, a late 19th-century gaming and gambling venue.
 The neighborhood just south of Nungesser's is called the Racetrack Section and the municipality of Guttenberg is nearby.
 A White Castle, an early drive-in fast-food chain, originally built in the 1930s has long been a landmark in the neighborhood, as has adjacent North Hudson Park.

 Intersection

-A major street that begins at Nungesser's is Bergenline Avenue which travelling south becomes the main shopping district of North Hudson.
+A major street that begins at Nungessers is Bergenline Avenue which travelling south becomes the main shopping district of North Hudson.
 Just over the county line it becomes Anderson Avenue, travelling north through the urban eastern Bergen Hudson Palisades communities of Fairview, Cliffside Park and Fort Lee.
 The other roads which meet in the district are Kennedy Boulevard, Bergen Boulevard and Fairview Avenue from the west.
 To the east Boulevard East and Woodcliff Avenue connect to the northbound Palisade Avenue in the park.